fgeorgatos/HPCBIOS/HPCBIOS_06-17.rst

 or version information.
 This allows to maximize code reuse and pave the way for uniform documentation across software versions.

-Implementations that are known to be compliant are:
+Implementations that are expected to be compliant are:

-* *environment-modules-c*
+* *environment-modules-c*   # version >= 3.2.10
-* *environment-modules-tcl*
+* *environment-modules-tcl* # version >= 1.562
-* *Lmod*
+* *Lmod*                    # version >= 5.2.5

-The individual site MAY combine compliant modulefiles with other existing site-specific methods (e.g. additional modulefiles or wrapper scripts) to select versions of applications t help define the user’s environment (fi. storage locations, project variables etc).
+The individual site MAY combine compliant environment modules implementations and modulefiles with more existing site-specific methods (e.g. additional modulefiles or profile initiatilization or wrapper scripts) to select versions of applications to help define the user’s environment (fi. storage locations, project variables etc).

 Dependencies
 ------------